Mvkarthikeya07/AI-Driven-Adaptive-Interview-Simulation-and-Candidate-Evaluation-Platform-with-Intelligent-Proctorin/README.md

 This helps candidates track their learning progress over time.

+🏆 Hackathon Recognition

+This project was developed and demonstrated as part of AXIOML 2026 – A National Level Hackathon organized by the Department of Computer Science and Engineering (Artificial Intelligence and Machine Learning), Prathyusha Engineering College.

+The hackathon brought together students and developers to design innovative AI-driven solutions addressing real-world technological challenges under time-constrained conditions.

+Hackathon Details

+Event: AXIOML 2026 – National Level Hackathon
+Organizer: Department of CSE – Artificial Intelligence & Machine Learning, Prathyusha Engineering College
+Dates: February 3–4, 2026

+During the event, this platform was presented as an AI-powered interview simulation and candidate evaluation system, demonstrating how intelligent systems can assist in automated interview preparation, candidate assessment, and secure proctored interview environments.

+The project highlighted the integration of:

+Adaptive AI-driven interview question generation

+Automated candidate response evaluation

+Browser-based behavioral proctoring mechanisms

+Structured performance analytics for interview feedback

+The hackathon experience provided valuable exposure to rapid prototyping, collaborative problem-solving, and real-world AI system design in a competitive innovation environment.

 🧠 Core System Components

 1️⃣ Adaptive AI Question Engine

 The platform dynamically generates interview questions based on: